Varsha-Verma/git/Git_Interview_Questions.md

 ### Q. What does 'hooks' comprise of in Git?
 Answer: This index comprises of Shell contents which are enacted after running the relating git commands.
 For instance, Git will attempt to execute the post-commit content after you run a commit.

+### Q. You are working on a project with multiple developers and you need to merge your changes into the main codebase.
+However, there are conflicts that need to be resolved.
+How would you resolve the conflicts?
+Answer: To resolve conflicts, I would first use the Git command git status to identify the files with conflicts.
+Then, I would open the files in a text editor and manually resolve the conflicts by selecting which changes to keep and which to discard.
+Once I have resolved all conflicts, I would use the git add command to stage the changes and then use the git commit command to commit the changes.

+### Q. You accidentally deleted a file in your local Git repository.
+How would you retrieve the file?
+Answer: To retrieve the deleted file, I would use the Git command git checkout <file> followed by the name of the file that was deleted.
+This would retrieve the file from the most recent commit in the Git repository.